Sarah Brusco: Personal life

 She married her husband, Eben, at 24 years old in Ohio on July 11, 2003, while they were members of Vineyard Church.
-Brusco's first pregnancy resulted in a tumor forming around her ovary causing her vocal chords to harden and leaving her unable to sing.
+Brusco's first pregnancy resulted in a tumor forming around her ovary causing her vocal cords to harden and leaving her unable to sing.
 Her medical professionals said she would never regain the capacity to vocally perform as she did before the illness.
 However, God healed them over time, letting her once again sing.
 Along with her husband, the couple lived in Chicago, Illinois, for three years, trying to accomplish racial healing through music ministry.
 They eventually relocated to Augusta, Georgia with their two children where they are currently active in the ministry of their local church.